xinhe-lab/ctwas/README.md

 [![R-CMD-check](https://github.com/xinhe-lab/ctwas/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/xinhe-lab/ctwas/actions/workflows/R-CMD-check.yaml)

-Expression Quantitative Trait Loci (eQTLs) have often been used to nominate candidate genes from Genome-wide association studies (GWAS).
-However, commonly used methods are susceptible to false positives largely due to Linkage Disequilibrium (LD) of eQTLs with causal variants acting on the phenotype directly.
+Expression quantitative trait loci (eQTLs) have often been used to nominate candidate genes from genome-wide association studies (GWAS).
+However, commonly used methods are susceptible to false positives largely due to linkage disequilibrium (LD) of eQTLs with causal variants acting on the phenotype directly.

 Our method, "causal-TWAS" (cTWAS), addresses this challenge by borrowing ideas from statistical fine-mapping.
 It is a generalization of methods for transcriptome-wide association studies (TWAS), but when analyzing any gene, it adjusts for other nearby genes *and all nearby genetic variants.*